 To be sure, MLB has a high-profile history of doping—enough that President George W. Bush explicitly called it out in his 2004 State of the Union address.
 Almost a decade later, the sport still has its share of PED problems; it is reportedly set to suspend several players after the All-Star break for their alleged involvement with a Miami clinic providing drugs.
 Stranger still, the suspensions circumvent MLB's own rules governing PED testing and punishment.
 That said, there are positive tests each year that demonstrate that doping still exists in baseball, though to a lesser extent than when PED use was at its peak in the 1990s and early 2000s.

 What there is not proof of is of PED usage turning players into home-run hitters.
-When the Mitchell Report—the result of former Senator George J. Mitchell's nearly two-year investigation into doping in baseball—was released, the list of players involved with PEDs was hardly a Murderers' Row of famous sluggers.
+When Congress released the Mitchell Report—the result of its nearly two-year investigation into doping in baseball—the list of players involved with PEDs was hardly a Murderers' Row of famous sluggers.
 For every Barry Bonds (762 career home runs) or Jason Giambi (435) listed, there were several players like Nook Logan (2) and Gary Bennett (22).